Khajuraho Temples in Central India

 The Temples were built by the Chandela Rajput Kings who drew their ancestry from the Moon God.
 The temples dedicated to Hindu Gods, Goddesses and their consorts were built in a period of two hundred years between 9th and 11th century AD.

 This destination has become a World Heritage Site as declared by UNESCO.
-No wonder these monuments have gained popularity among the travelers from all over the World.
+No wonder these monuments have gained popularity among the travellers from all over the World.
 In order to explore these monuments you have to spend at least two days in the township.
-These temples are situated at three complexes at the Khajuraho township.
+They are situated at three complexes within the Khajuraho township.
 They are situated not very far and can be reached on foot or on a cycle rickshaw.

 Some of the most visited Hindu and Jain temples in Khajuraho are as follows: